Linda explores food facts, folklore, and fabulous recipes one ingredient at a time.

 — New Tang History, First Book of the Western Realm, Nipolo in AD 647

 So, the Kingdom of the Slanted Hill, the country that introduced the beautiful green wild plant to China, was Nepal.
 And that green plant was Spinacia tetranda, spinach.

-...it cannot grow everywhere.
-Spinach is a cool-weather crop, at its best when daytime temperatures don’t exceed 75 degrees F. (60 to 65 degrees is optimum).
-Evenly moist soil, sandy soil is best, encouraging rapid growth.
+It flourished in Nepal, but Spinach cannot grow everywhere.
+It's a cool-weather crop, at its best when daytime temperatures don’t exceed 75 degrees F. (60 to 65 degrees is optimum).
+Evenly moist and sandy soil is best, encouraging rapid growth.
 When temperatures soar and daylight increases (as in the summer months), the plants will bolt (form flower stalks and go to seed).

 Arab agronomists employed sophisticated irrigation techniques and successfully introduced a variety of new crops to Sicily; among these were citrus fruits, cotton, dates, and spinach.

 Catherine de Medicis and Spinach

 By the Middle Ages, spinach was being grown throughout most of Europe but was unknown in France.
 That changed when a long-distance romance blossomed and grew into marriage.

 Catherine de Medicis was the only child of Lorenzo de' Medici, Duke of Urbino, Italy, and Madeleine de la Tour d'Auvergne, the Countess of Boulogne.
 Her noble parentage placed her (of course) in line for a royal marriage.
 In 1533, at the age of 14, she married the Duc d'Orleans.
 (In 1547, he would be named Henry II, King of France.)
 It was her chef who introduced spinach to French gastronomes.
 Dishes served with a bed of spinach are labeled “a la Florentine” in her honor.